-The federal government has signaled it will, inter alia, phase out subsidies for the oil and gas industry, which include only allowing the use of the Canadian Exploration Expenses tax deduction in cases of successful exploration, implementing more stringent reviews for pipelines, and establishing a pan-Canadian framework for combating climate change within 90 days of the 2015 Paris Climate Conference which concluded on December 12, 2015.
+The Canadian federal government has signaled that it will inter alia phase out subsidies for the oil and gas industry, which include only allowing the use of the Canadian Exploration Expenses tax deduction in cases of successful exploration, implementing stringent reviews for pipelines and establishing a pan-Canadian framework for combating climate change.
 These changes could affect earnings of companies operating in the oil and natural gas industry.

+In Alberta, the Crown owns 81% of the province's mineral rights.
+The remaining 19% are 'freehold' mineral rights owned by the federal government on behalf of First Nations or in National Parks, and by individuals and companies.
+Provincial government royalty rates apply to Crown-owned mineral rights.
 On January 29, 2016, the Government of Alberta released and accepted the Royalty Review Advisory Panel's recommendations, which outlined the implementation of a "Modernized Royalty Framework" for Alberta (the "MRF").
-The MRF will take effect on January 1, 2017.
-Wells drilled prior to January 1, 2017 will continue to be governed by the current "Alberta Royalty Framework" for a period of 10 years until January 1, 2027.
-The MRF is structured in three phases: (i) Pre-Payout, (ii) Mid-Life, and (iii) Mature.
+The MRF formally took effect on January 1, 2017 for wells drilled after this date.
+Wells drilled prior to January 1, 2017 will continue to be governed by the "New Royalty Framework" (implemented by the Mines and Minerals (New Royalty Framework) Amendment Act, 2008) (the "Alberta Royalty Framework") for a period of 10 years until January 1, 2027.
+The MRF is structured in three phases: (i) Pre-Payout; (ii) Mid-Life; and (iii) Mature.
 During the Pre-Payout phase, a fixed 5% royalty will apply until the well reaches payout.
-Well payout occurs when the cumulative revenue from a well is equal to the Drilling and Completion Cost Allowance (determined by a formula that approximates drilling and completion costs for wells based on depth, length and historical costs).
-The new royalty rate will be payable on gross revenue generated from all production streams (oil, gas, and natural gas liquids), eliminating the need to label a well as "oil" or "gas".
+Well payout occurs when the cumulative revenue from a well is equal to the Drilling and Completion Cost Allowance (determined by a formula that approximates drilling and completion costs for wells based on total depth, length, and proppant placed).
+The new royalty rate for Pre-Payout under the MRF will be payable on gross revenue generated from all production streams (oil, gas, and natural gas liquids), eliminating the need to label a well as "oil" or "gas".
 Post-payout, the Mid-Life phase will apply a higher royalty rate than the Pre-Payout phase.
-While the metrics for calculating the Mid-Life phase royalty have yet to be released, the rate will be determined based on commodity prices and are intended, on average, to yield the same internal rate of return as under the current Alberta Royalty Framework.
-In the Mature phase, once a well reaches the tail end of its cycle and production falls below a Maturity Threshold, currently estimated to be 20 bbl/d for oil and 200 Mcf/d for gas, the royalty rate will move to a sliding scale (based on volume and price) with a minimum royalty rate of 5%.
+Depending on the commodity price of the substance the well is producing, the royalty rate could range from 5% - 40%.
+The metrics for calculating the Mid-Life phase royalty are based on commodity prices and are intended, on average, to yield the same internal rate of return as under the Alberta Royalty Framework.
+In the Mature phase of the MRF, once a well reaches the tail end of its cycle and production falls below a Maturity Threshold, currently the equivalent of 194 m3 (40 barrels of oil equivalent per day or 345,500 m3 of gas per month), the royalty rate will move to a sliding scale (based on volume and price) with a minimum royalty rate of 5%.
 The downward adjustment of the royalty rate in the Mature phase is intended to account for the higher per-unit fixed cost involved in operating an older well.
-Details of the MRF, including the applicable royalty rates and formulas, are scheduled to be released by March 31, 2016.